CineMake Terms of Service

 - Violation may result in content removal, account suspension, and reporting to relevant authorities.

 - Merchant-of-Record.
-Paddle is our Merchant-/Seller-of-Record for checkout, taxes, and refunds.
-Receipts identify Paddle as the seller of record.
-Paddle handles payment processing, tax calculation, and compliance with local payment regulations.
+Our designated Payment Processor acts as Merchant-of-Record for checkout, taxes, and refunds.
+Receipts identify the Payment Processor as the seller of record.
+The Payment Processor handles payment processing, tax calculation, and compliance with local payment regulations.

 - Subscriptions.
-Subscriptions are billed monthly or annually.
+Subscriptions are billed on a monthly or annual basis.
 Subscriptions are non-refundable once activated or renewed.
 You may cancel anytime to stop future renewals.
-Subscription credits are granted monthly and follow FIFO (first-in, first-out) consumption rules.
+Subscription credits are granted monthly regardless of billing period — annual subscribers receive the same monthly credit allocation as the equivalent monthly plan, dispensed once per month for twelve months.
+Annual billing provides a price discount only; it does not change the credit dispensing schedule.
+Subscription credits follow FIFO (first-in, first-out) consumption rules.

 - Taxes.
-Taxes are calculated, collected, and remitted by Paddle where required.
-Paddle handles VAT, sales tax, and other applicable taxes automatically based on your location.
+Taxes are calculated, collected, and remitted by our Payment Processor where required.
+The Payment Processor handles VAT, sales tax, and other applicable taxes automatically based on your location.

 - No Credit Expiration.
 Purchased credits do not expire.
 Subscription credits granted monthly follow your subscription lifecycle.